 Is your house as hot as mine this summer?
-I am so not using our oven this week.
-It is HOT here in the Bay Area and I am on strike against anything that involves cooking inside.
+I am not using our oven this week.
+It is HOT here in the Bay Area, and I am on strike against anything that involves cooking inside.

 How to pick that perfect watermelon